Help & Operations Guide

 - Screen Templates: Define custom layouts with variable substitution from API endpoints like

-/api/system_status,/api/alerts, and/api/monitoring/radio - LED Displays: Configure text content (4 lines × 20 chars) with color, animation mode, and speed settings
+- LED Displays: Configure text content (4 lines × 20 chars) with color, animation mode, and speed settings, or use graphics mode (below) for a single icon+hero-value screen using the sign's real Picture File command

 - Screen Rotation: Set up automatic cycling between multiple screens with configurable durations

-- Dynamic Data: Display system health, CPU/memory usage, alert counts, network info, signal strength, and more
+- Dynamic Data: Display system health, CPU/memory usage, alert counts, network info, signal strength, GPS position/fix status, and more

 - Priority Management: Emergency screens override rotation; alerts pause normal displays